NiveenAlSmadi/reading-notes/README.md

 5. Stop seeking approval of others
 6. Replace the world **failin** with **learning**
 7. Take growth mindset action .
-### Mention here 3 reminders to myself of how thats keep me in a growth mindset:
+###  I Mention here 3 reminders to myself of how thats keep me in a growth mindset:

-- if you set your mind to it you can do anything
+- if you set your mind to it you can do anything.:metal:
-- There's no problem ,only solution
+- There's no problem ,only solution:rocket:
-- **so what is the Failure?** Failure is the mother of Success
+- **so what is the Failure?** Failure is the mother of Success:sunglasses:

 #### Atached here a photo thats present adifferences between a fixed and a growth mindset :
 ![fixed&growth mindset](https://tse2.mm.bing.net/th?id=OIP.bVZyRAtHGHwQb2TCmDEt0AHaEV&pid=Api&P=0&w=272&h=160).